WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-databricks-azure-guide-reference.md

 Now that the pipeline is deployed and our CCfraud model is in place, we'll perform a smoke test to verify the pipeline is up and running properly.
 We'll use the `infer_from_file` command to load a single transaction and determine if it is flagged for fraud.
 If it returns correctly, a small valud should be returned indicating a low likelihood that the transaction was fraudulent.

+In the example below, replace `/dbfs/FileStore/YOUR PATH/data_1.json` with the full DBFS path to the uploaded sample data file.

 ```python
 result = pipeline.infer_from_file("/dbfs/FileStore/YOUR PATH/data_1.json")